 Now, on to the instructions

 Allocate the necessary space

-At this writing, the Ubuntu Archive takes up about 680 GB of space.
+As of September 2019, the Ubuntu Archive takes up approximately 1 TB of space.
 The amount of space taken up will probably increase as time, so allocating double the amount of space required should allow for adequate growth without needing a hardware upgrade.
-In addition, using a large hard drive will help prevent against file fragmentation Using a partition 800 GB or larger is recommended.
+In addition, using a large hard drive will help prevent against file fragmentation Using a partition 1 TB or larger is recommended.

 Picking a file system can be tricky and is a highly debated subject.
 XFS has been very successful for the author of this document.

 Format your partition, pick a mount point, and add the setup to your fstab.